A low-cost plasma source aimed for medical applications using Ar as the working gas: Conclusions

 \section{Conclusions}

-This work aimed to verify whether a small modification in the previously developed plasma device could operate with argon gas safely and with potential for medical applications.
-The modification in question changed the way in which the plasma treatment would be carried out.
-The use of the spacer with a copper wire grounded at its bottom meant that the plasma was applied indirectly.
-Therefore, a comparison with the direct application was necessary.
-From the electrical results, the discharge power and effective current that reaches the first metal target ($\rm{Cu}$ plate and $\rm{Cu}$ wire for Direct and Indirect cases, respectively), are equivalent.
-However, in the Indirect case, with the copper plate acting as the target of the treatment, as would be a biological target, for example, the electric current that reaches it is much lower than the limit value considered as safe for medical applications of plasmas.
-From the thermal characterization results, it was found that in all the cases the gas temperature is below the safe operation level (i. e., 40 {\textdegree}C).
+This work aimed to verify whether a small design modification of the previously developed plasma jet device could make its operation with argon gas safe and potentially useful for biomedical applications.
+The modification in question includes the usage of a plastic spacer with a grounded copper mesh in it that is introduced at the plasma jet exit.
+The introduction of this spacer changed the way in which the plasma jet interacts with the target, making the treatment indirect.
+Therefore, to prove the effectiveness of this modification, a comparison with the direct plasma application was necessary.
+Results from the electrical characterization demonstrated that the discharge power and effective current that reaches the first metal target ($\rm{Cu}$ plate and $\rm{Cu}$ mesh for Direct and Indirect cases, respectively), are practically equivalent.
+However, in the Indirect case, with a grounded copper plate acting as {a target, resembling the case of a biological object}, the measured electric current is much lower than the limit value considered safe for medical applications of plasmas.
+The results from the thermal characterization showed that in all cases the gas temperature is well below the safety level (i.e., 40 {\textdegree}C).

-Regarding the production of reactive species, from the OES measurements it was found that the production of RONS in the gaseous phase can be considered equivalent for almost all species for both operating conditions.
-But the production of free oxygen atoms is considerably higher in the Indirect case.
-For the species detected in the aqueous phase, it was found that it is possible to produce more $\rm{NO_2^{-}}$ with the Indirect configuration than with the Direct one, with an equivalent production of $\rm{NO_3^{-}}$ for higher distances between outlet and target.
-On the other hand, the production of $\rm{H_2O_2}$ in Indirect applications is usually much lower than what can be achieved with the Direct configuration.
+Regarding the production of reactive species, the OES reveals that for both modes of device operation, the generation of RONS in the gaseous phase can be considered equivalent for almost all emitting species.
+An exception is the production of free oxygen atoms, which is considerably higher in the Indirect case.
+For the species detected in the aqueous phase, it was found that at higher distances between the outlet and the target, it is possible to generate more $\rm{NO_2^{-}}$ with the Indirect configuration than with the Direct mode of operation, maintaining an equivalent production of $\rm{NO_3^{-}}$.
+On the other hand, the production of $\rm{H_2O_2}$ during Indirect applications is usually much lower than the one that can be achieved with the Direct configuration.

-As a general conclusion, from the electrical and thermal characterization results it can be stated that the Indirect configuration offers a safe operating condition, whereas the results from the measurements of RONS, in both gaseous and liquid phases, indicates that the Indirect application produces the elements required for medical applications.